Israeli Arabs declare strike after police kill man during arrest raid

 After he fell to the ground, officers were seen dragging Hamdan into the van and it left the scene.

-Police spokeswoman Luba Samri said the incident was being scrutinised by the Justice Ministry's police investigations branch.
+Police spokeswoman Luba Samri said the incident was being scrutinized by the Justice Ministry's police investigations branch.

 Prime Minister Benjamin Netanyahu issued a statement saying Israel would not tolerate the kind of violence that broke out in Kafr Kana and rioters would be punished to the full extent of the law.